-'As the world has less and less corners for unknown creatures to hide, animation is one of the most prominent modes of such a challenging image
+'As the world has less and less corners for unknown creatures to hide, animation is one of the most prominent modes to keep monstrosity going.'

 'Counter-memory designates a practice of memory formation that is social and political, one that runs counter to the society of the spectacle.'